Storyflow Logo

 Manuskript logo

-Best for: Budget-constrained or open-source writers.
-Not for: writers who need polished commercial support.
+Jobs it does best: Develop, Draft.
+Best for: budget-constrained or open-source writers who want structure for free.
+Not for: writers who need polished commercial support or reliable sync.

 Pricing: Free.

-Pros: Free, open-source, cross-platform, similar feature set to Scrivener.
+Pros: Free, open-source, cross-platform, a similar structural feature set to early Scrivener.

-Cons: Polish lags commercial tools, development is community-driven.
+Cons: Polish lags commercial tools, development is community-driven and slow, no cloud sync built in.

 11. FocusWriter (Best Free Distraction-Free)